Home Travel Belgium Visa Belgium If you live in the Maldives

 For a long term stay visa (D) the handling fee is 180 euro.

-PLEASE CONTACT either the Embassy of Switzerland or the Embassy of Belgium in New Delhi for modalities of payment.
+PLEASE CONTACT either the Embassy of Switzerland in the Maldives or the Embassy of Belgium in New Delhi for modalities of payment.

 You can download the visa application form and you will find all conditions on the FPS Home Affairs Immigration Office website, the only competent authority for the admittance, stay, residence and removal of foreigners.